BBC Chevy Comp Cams 575/575 Lift 254/260 Dur. Xtreme OE Hyd Roller Cam 01-461-8

 Truth is, prior to this rpm, the hp numbers were not climbing the way they should, and minor valve float was taking place earlier than 5900.
 Valve float to a minor degree can allow a valve to come loose from its locks.
 This could spell instant doom for your engine.
 It would be fair to say that most dropped valves in bbc engines happen when the rpm is taken past the valve train limits.
 Each time minor valve float comes in, it is weakening, or may we say, creating excessive wear on components that eventually lead to a dropped valve.

-We have many allies against such problems, and without spending a great amount of money, including the light weight PBM Competition valves, and Comp Cams light weight springs and retainers we use in all our bbc heads.
-We also use high quality light weight roller rockers.
+We have many allies against such problems, and without spending a great amount of money, including the lightweight PBM Competition valves, and Comp Cams light weight springs and retainers we use in all our bbc heads.
+We also use high quality lightweight roller rockers.
 Read below for more info on things you can do to prevent problems in the valve train when running cams in the upper lift range.
+If you think you can get by with a slightly smaller cam, we offer two other cams identical in its overall design but has a slightly lower lift, 566/566, and a slight reduction in duration.
+It would be better suited for the 496 pump gas street rods in our opinion, and is less demanding on what type lifters you use.

 Listed below are a few important solutions to preventing valve train issues while having maximum performance and longevity in your engine when running large lift cams.

-The next big cause for valve train instability when running a cam in the upper lift and duration range on a bbc engine would be having too low of a spring pressure.
+The next big cause for valve train instability when running a cam in the upper lift and duration range on a bbc engine would be having spring pressure that is too low.
 Regardless of what some may say would be the correct spring pressure, we know what it should be for safe operation and good performance.
 The numbers are slightly high, according to some uninformed authorities, but running too low of a spring pressure will assure valve float when running a cam of this size.

 If you have weak springs or wrong pressure ranges in your setup, then you must correct this.
 We offer a proper set of Comp valve springs that work perfectly with this cam.
 They do not require unusually long valves.
 We’re very satisfied with the seat to nose ratio.
 These springs are also much lighter in weight than previous springs we have used, and that's a real plus when trying to stabilize the valve train on a bbc engine running at near or above 6000 rpm.